kojiro5150/phdss-instructions/systems.md

   LAYER 1 PARSER CONTRACTS — DO NOT CHANGE:
   - **Dominant Feedback Loops** — appears EXACTLY ONCE in the output.
 Do not repeat this section under any circumstances.
+Do not open a second abbreviated instance after Relevant System Archetypes or any other section.
   - **Structural Leverage Zones** — appears EXACTLY ONCE in the output.
 Do not repeat this section under any circumstances.
 Cover all leverage zones (information flows, incentives, rules, paradigms, authority shifts, workflow